 Provide full statistical inference about an association between serum LDL and age based on your regression model.

 From linear regression analysis, we estimate that for each year difference in age, the difference in mean serum LDL is -0.09 mg/dL, with older groups averaging a lower serum LDL level.
 A 95% confidence interval suggests that this observation is not unusual if the true difference in mean serum LDL per year is between -0.55 and 0.37 mg/dL.
-Because the p-value is greater than 0.05 (p = 0.698) we fail to reject the null hypothesis that there is no linear trend in the mean serum LDL across age groups.
+Because the p-value is greater than 0.05 (two side p = 0.698) we fail to reject the null hypothesis that there is no linear trend in the mean serum LDL across age groups.

+Points: 2 (-1, sample size, sample age range)

 Suppose we wanted an estimate and CI for the difference in mean LDL across groups that differ by 5 years in age.
 What would you report?